Sigyn: Goddess of Victory in Norse Mythology

 According to the Poetic Edda, Loki tricked Hodr, a blind son of Odin, into killing his brother Balder, the most beloved of the gods.
 Odin and the other Aesir exacted a great vengeance for this.
 Hodr, despite his innocence in the situation, was killed.
 Loki’s punishment was significantly harsher.

-First, they hunted down Loki, who had fled when he realized how angry the gods were with him, and bound Loki.
-Then the gods destroyed Loki’s sons with Sigyn, despite not being involved in the events.
-Vali was turned into a wolf, and losing his senses, he tore his brother Narfi apart and then ran off to his own death.
-The Prose Edda says that they used Narfi’s intestines to tie Loki to three rocks in a deserted cave.
+First, they hunted down Loki, who had fled when he realized how angry the gods were with him.
+But the gods also decided to destroy Loki’s sons with Sigyn, despite them not being involved in the events.
+Vali was turned into a wolf, and, losing his senses, he tore his brother Narfi apart and then ran off to his own death.
+The Prose Edda says that the gods used Narfi’s intestines to tie Loki to three rocks in a deserted cave.

 The gods then placed a poisonous snake over Loki’s head to drip venom onto his face for eternity.
 This causes him extreme pain and makes his entire body convulse.
 This is what causes earthquakes in the nine worlds.